eatme-global/internal-documentation/docs/intro.md

 ## Who Should Use This Website?

-Everyone at EatMe Global!
+Everyone at EatMe!
 Whether you're in Development, Quality Assurance, Business Analysis, Project Management, Human Resources, or Marketing, this platform is designed for you to:

 - Find important information
 - Share knowledge